-The requirements in 24 CFR Part 5, subpart A are applicable, including the nondiscrimination and equal opportunity requirements at 24 CFR Part 5.105(a).
-Section 3 of the Housing and Urban Development Act of 1968 and implementing regulations at 24 CFR Part 135 apply, except that homeless individuals have priority over other Section 3 residents in accordance with 24 CFR Part 576.405(c).
+The requirements in 24 CFR Part 5, subpart A are applicable, including the nondiscrimination and equal opportunity requirements found at 24 CFR Part 5.105(a).
+Section 3 of the HUD Act of 1968 and implementing regulations at 24 CFR Part 135 apply, except that homeless individuals have priority over other Section 3 residents in accordance with 24 CFR Part 576.405(c).

-B. Homeless Participation
+B. Homeless participation

-The grantee must provide for the participation of at least one homeless individual or formerly homeless individual on the grantee's Board of Directors or other equivalent policy-making entity, to the extent the entity considers and makes policies and decisions regarding any facilities, services, or other assistance that receives funding under ESG.
+If the entity makes policies and decisions regarding any facilities, services, or other assistance that receives funding under ESG, the grantee must provide for the participation of at least one homeless individual or formerly homeless individual on the grantee's Board of Directors or other equivalent policy-making entity."

-C. Program Termination
+C. Program termination

-Consistent with the written standards, if an individual or family receiving ESG assistance violates program requirements, the grantee may terminate assistance.
+Consistent with the organizations written standards, if an individual or family receiving ESG assistance violates program requirements, the grantee may terminate assistance.
 The grantee is required to terminate assistance in accordance with a formal written process that has been established and that recognizes the rights of individuals or families affected.
 The grantee must exercise reasonable judgment and examine all extenuating circumstances in determining when violations warrant termination so that a program participant's assistance is terminated only in the most severe cases.

-D. Program Administration
+D. Program administration